vectorgrp/ci-siltest-demo/README.md

 The virtual ECU is built using Vector `vVIRTUALtarget`.
 The ECU is integrated in a CANoe4SW Server Edition simulation environment with remaining bus simulation.
 In this simulation environment the system test cases are implemented using CAPL and organized in YAML-based format.
-These test cases can be efficiently created and managed through our [`Vector Test Unit` Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).
+These test cases can be efficiently created and managed through our ['Vector Test Unit' Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).

 For an ideal integration into the development workflow, the test workflow as depicted below is set up to run automatically whenever a pull request is opened on the repository.
 Pull requests may contain changes to the ECU source code, the ECU BSW configuration, the test cases, and the simulation setup.